 at Dublin Airport maintained upward momentum in Q2 2017 on the back of greater connectivity to other international destinations.

 Consumer sentiment in Dublin climbed in Q3 2017, driven by positivity around the economy and rising expectations regarding employment prospects and the future economic situation.

 rose to a 9-year high with YoY growth rates exceeding 11% in both June and July.

-Dublin PMI data indicated a sharp and accelerated increase in business activity in Q2 2017, with a particularly strong expansion in the construction sector.
+Dublin PMI data showed sustained expansions in business activity in Q3 2017, led mainly by the construction sector.

 Sign up now